taschenuhr/insomnia-plugin-otherrequest/README.md

-# Insomnia plugin - otherrequest
+# Insomnia plugin - OtherRequest
-Reference other requests attributes in insomnia rest client
+Reference other requests attributes in the insomnia rest client.

+Build/tested for insomnia 6.0.x

 ## Types
 ### Request -> Formfield